President of Belarus visits Kim Jong Un in Pyongyang, signing friendship treaty

 NBC News Clone summarizes the latest on: President Belarus Visits Kim Jong Un North Korea Rcna265254 - World News | NBC News Clone.
 This article is rewritten and presented in a simplified tone for a better reader experience.

-President Alexander Lukashenko of Belarus, a close ally of Russia, said relations with North Korea were “entering a new stage,” according to his press service.
+President Alexander Lukashenko, a close ally of Russia, said relations with North Korea were “entering a new stage,” according to his press service.

 Image: Kim Jong Un greeting Belarus' President Alexander Lukashenko with a handshake and smile.

-North Korean leader Kim Jong Un with Belarus’ President Alexander Lukashenko in Pyongyang on Wednesday.KCNA / AFP - Getty Images
+North Korean leader Kim Jong Un with Belarusian President Alexander Lukashenko in Pyongyang on Wednesday.KCNA / AFP - Getty Images

-Belarus’ President Alexander Lukashenko and North Korean leader Kim Jong Un held talks in North Korea’s capital on Thursday and signed a friendship and cooperation treaty.
+Belarusian President Alexander Lukashenko and North Korean leader Kim Jong Un held talks in North Korea’s capital on Thursday and signed a friendship and cooperation treaty as the two Russian allies draw closer in the face of their confrontations with the U.S.-led West.

 “Yes, we didn’t have close cooperation, largely due to our own fault.
-But I am sincerely pleased to note that cooperation has now significantly intensified,” Lukashenko said.
+But I am sincerely pleased to note that cooperation has now significantly intensified,” Lukashenko said after Thursday’s meeting.

 00:32